Lab 5: Soil and The Carbon Cycle

 Laboratory investigation instructions:

 - Prepare your bottle.
 Use scissors or safety blade to start a cut about 4-5 cm from the top of the bottle.
 Then, cut approximately 8/10 of the way around the bottle.
 DO NOT cut all the way around.
 You want to be able to fold the top of the bottle back as you fill the bottle with soil and water.
-NOTE: Your teacher may have bottles already cut for you.

 - Test the soil for N-P-K nutrients (optional)